hcandelaria/trilogyed-interview/README.md

 ```
 ## Creating DataFrame

-* In order to analyses our data and export it, we will need to create a `DataFrame`.
+* In order to analyze our data and export it, we will need to create a `DataFrame`.
 Pandas can parse `JSON` file and make a DataFrame right from it.
 * Exporting the file will be just as easy with the `to_csv` function we have used before.
 We can use the variable `output_data_file` pre-defined for the output.
 * We want to also extract any of the data we will be comparing:
   1)  Latitude